 Valerie and Alistair joined forces with Hayley Nielsen to start Lakes Animal Friendship Society in 2009.

-Hayley Nielsen is a member of and councilor for the Nee Tahi Buhn band and former RCMP officer.
+Hayley Nielsen is a former RCMP officer.
 A long-time animal lover, Hayley has helped many community members with pet food, fostering of animals and re-homed animals in need of forever homes.
 Her husband Ken built the first doghouse for the LAFS Doghouse Project.

-Our board includes Ramona Skin of the Skin Tyee Nation and Brad Bell, a local college instructor.
+Our board also includes Brad Bell, a local college instructor.